openedx/edx-django-utils/docs/decisions/0005-user-and-group-management-commands.rst

 Context
 -------

-Open edX administrators ocassionally need to grant permissions to users for certain django services (e.g. ecommerce, registrar).
-Right now, this is done manually via django admin of the django app.
-This method of granting permissions is not endorsed.
+Open edX administrators ocassionally need to grant permissions to staff users for certain django services (e.g. ecommerce, registrar).
+Right now, this is done manually via django admin of the django service.
+This method of granting permissions is not endorsed, since it is difficult to review, audit, and track changes to user access over time.

-The user and group management commands in edx-platform, are supposedly generic enough to be used via a common library/app (such as edx-django-utils) so that users and groups can be managed without much modification to IDAs.
+edx-platform, however, defines ``manage_user`` and ``manage_group`` management commands, which allow users to be managed via an external system (such as one, for example, that defines permissions declaratively in version-controlled YAML).
+These user and group management commands are supposedly generic enough to be used via a common library/app (such as edx-django-utils) so that this users and group management scheme can be brought to other IDAs.

 Decision
 --------

-User and group management commands should be moved to edx-django-utils from edx-platform and ``edx_django_utils`` should be added to ``INSTALLED_APPS`` section of all django apps so that the user and group management commands are available to the apps.
+User and group management commands should be moved to edx-django-utils from edx-platform and ``edx_django_utils`` should be added to ``INSTALLED_APPS`` section of all django services so that the user and group management commands are available to the services.

 The original idea for this decision came from an `edx.org private discussion on app permissions`_.

-.. _`edx.org private discussion on app permissions`: https://github.com/edx/app-permissions/pull/1454/files#diff-ab850bbacf01a93fe03d0d87d0ed5d2db2f1e1d1d27c7057eb556e63b084c4e7R7-R48
+.. _`edx.org private discussion on app permissions`: https://github.com/edx/app-permissions/blob/master/docs/known-issues.md#it-only-works-on-edxapp